hydrangea sky movement arts

 Grace has a background in classical ballet and has dabbled in modern/contemporary, burlesque, hip hop, bhangra, and Latin dance forms.
 She has been doing aerial silks and lyra for 3 years and aerial rope for 2 years.
 Recently she has started working in aerial harness, taking workshops with Bandaloop and collaborating with Dark Sky Aerial.

-Taylor Marie – Director, Co-Producer.
+Marie Turner – Director, Co-Producer.
 Modern Dance, Silks.

 Kristen Massey — Silks